foorenxiang/patchymcpatchface/readme.md

 ```

 Define patch modules in patch_manifest.py on project root and/or similar patch manifest modules placed elsewhere in your source
-The patch modules listed in patch_manifest.py on project root will be patched automatically when you import patcher
+The patch modules listed in patch_manifest.py on project root will be patched automatically when you import patchymcpatchface
 To have patches invoke in a delayed manner, or if you would like the patches manifest to be placed else in your project, create other manifest module(s) at any location in your source, that contains a manifest variable of type List[ModuleType] as an export
 See the next section below to see how this custom manifest variable should be applied